 This gives you all of the benefits of having actual lessons, but at your own pace and from your own home.

 In 2021, we’re long past the stage where things have to be done in person.
 In fact, if the pandemic has proven one thing it’s how much of our lives can be lead from home!

-Learning guitar is just another one of those things – you can of course take lessons in person, but if you want more flexibility, or just need something more affordable, you can very easily get a guitar education from your bedroom.
+Learning guitar is just another one of those things – you can of course take lessons in person, but if you want more flexibility, or just need something more affordable, teaching yourself to play guitar using online means is the way to go.